| COMMENTARYThe Wonderful World of Wireless CommunicationBy Chris CarpenterCBN.com Producer

 just about anyone.
 I would venture to say that obtaining one is even

+easier than a college student qualifying for a credit card.
 Cellular phones have done an admirable job in creating a tremendous

 sense of security for weary or distressed road travelers.
 Just this